Seneca-SCPA/Applied-Problem-Solving/docs/data-collections.md

       A) NO:
             1. DISPLAY:
                   "[tmpID]" (newline)
-            2. ASSIGN: itemCount + 1
-            3. REPEAT: from Step #3
+            2. REPEAT: from Step #3

 5. DISPLAY:
-      "There are [itemCount] Student ID's stored."
+      "There are [studentIDs.COUNT] Student ID's stored."

 6. End
 ```